OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/mret.md

 ---
 title: mret
-description: This page provides comprehensive guides and source codes on how to get and display monthly returns using the functions 'mret' and 'mret_chart' respectively, both under openbb.portfolio of the OpenBB Terminal.
+description: "This page provides comprehensive guides and source codes on how to get" and display monthly returns using the functions 'mret' and 'mret_chart' respectively, both under openbb.portfolio of the OpenBB Terminal.
 keywords: